paras-prajapati/BashBlaze-7-Days-of-Bash-Scripting-Challenge/Solution/Day_4/Readme.md

 Upon executing the script, you will be presented with a menu displaying various monitoring options:

-Show the current CPU usage
+-Show the current CPU usage
-Show the current memory usage
+-Show the current memory usage
-Show the current root disk usage
+-Show the current root disk usage
-Monitor a specific service
+-Monitor a specific service
-Exit
+-Exit

 A "Monitoring Metrics Script with Sleep Mechanism" refers to a script that periodically collects and monitors various metrics from a system or application and includes a "sleep" mechanism to control the intervals between metric collections.